Download This Bill in Microsoft Word format

 SECTION 1.
 Section 44-63-140(1) of the 1976 Code is amended to read:

-(c) The original birth certificate and the evidence of adoption or paternity determination is not subject to inspection, except upon order of a court of competent jurisdiction.
-However, a person twenty-one years of age or older who was born in the State of South Carolina and who has had an original certificate of birth removed from the county files due to an adoption or paternity determination may, upon written request to the state registrar, receive a copy of that birth certificate and any evidence of the adoption or paternity determination held with the original record.
+(b) The original birth certificate and the evidence of adoption are not subject to inspection, except upon order of a court of competent jurisdiction.
+However, a person eighteen years of age or older who was born in the State of South Carolina and who has had his original certificate of birth sealed due to an adoption may, upon written request to the state registrar, receive a copy of his original birth certificate and any evidence of the adoption held with the original record if the biological parent has completed a form consenting to the release of the original birth certificate.
+The form also must allow for the biological parent to indicate contact preference and to consent to release of medical history pursuant to item (1)(c).
 The copy of the original birth certificate must be in a form that clearly indicates it is not a certified copy and that it may not be used for legal purposes.
 All procedures, fees, and waiting periods applicable to nonadopted citizens born in the State of South Carolina seeking copies of certificates of birth apply.

 (1) I would like to be contacted.